UltipaDocs

 Ontology Labels on Nodes

-Use the @prefix:ClassName syntax to assign ontology class labels to nodes:
+Use the @prefix:class syntax to assign ontology class labels to nodes.
+The form works with or without a variable.

 Insert node with ontology class label: